zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 For each offline friend, we search for its announcements using forwarded Data Search and Data Retrieve requests.

+If the friend was added with an invite code and we have not yet connected to the friend (see `FRIEND_CONFIRMED` in `Messenger.h`), we search for its invite announcement.

-We search for the friend's shared announcement if we have a shared signing key for it, else for its invite announcement if we have an invite code for it, else for the individual announcement.
+Otherwise, we search for the friend's shared announcement if we have a shared signing key for it, else for the individual announcement.

 We ensure we are announced for the friend before beginning to search for it.